 Figure 4-3 illustrates a configuration where the Microsoft Distributed File System links point to shares on the same server.
 In this case, DynamicFS is installed on the MS-DFS Server.
 The MS-DFS links point to the network shares on the primary paths of the pairs.
-The MS-DFS Namespace folder (or MS-DFS Root folder for Windows 2003) is not configured as a pair, and it is not nested with any of the primary paths and secondary paths that are used in the pairs.
+The MS-DFS Namespace folder is not configured as a pair, and it is not nested with any of the primary paths and secondary paths that are used in the pairs.
 Users connect to the MS-DFS namespace shares, which link to the shares on the primary path of the pairs.